 You have two ways to load in data from Google Sheets:

-- A link to an accessible Google Sheet (that is, one with link-sharing turned on)
+- providing a link to an accessible Google Sheet (that is, one with link-sharing turned on), and

 You can import data from any Google Sheet that has link-sharing turned on.
 Paste in a URL that looks something like

 This will only work with Sheets, not with any other Google Drive file that might have an available link, including